NSTiwari/NSTiwari/README.md

 ![](https://komarev.com/ghpvc/?username=NSTiwari&color=dc143c)

-- 🔭 I’m currently a final year undergraduate in Information Technology.
+- 🔭 Software Engineer | Larsen & Toubro Infotech
 - 🌱 Exploring Deep Learning and Computer Vision.
 - 👯 I’m a Coursera beta-tester and test some really exciting courses before they are released to the public.
 - 💬 I'm also a technical writer and write blogs on Machine Learning and Deep Learning applications.
 Some of my blogs have been published by Analytics Vidhya on [Medium](https://medium.com/@tiwarinitin1999).